kumapon/fluent-plugin-dynamodb/README.md

 Specify table name, hash attribute name and throughput as you like. fluent-plugin-dynamodb will load your table schema and write event-stream out to your table.

-*currently supports only table with a primary key which has a string hash-key. (hash and range key is not supported.)*
+*currently supports only table with a string as primary key and a numebr as range key.
+The range key is autimatically generated (and therefore overwitted) with the time of the event*

 ### Fluentd